earthlab/dev-earthlab-site/_posts/course-materials/geog-4100-5100/intro-knitr-rmd/2016-06-20-Rmd04-code-chunks.md

 ## Code chunks

-Code chunks are the segments of your markdown document where you place  your `R` code.
-All code chunks start and end with<code>```</code>  -- three backticks or graves.
+Code chunks in an R Markdown document contain your `R` code.
+All code chunks start and end with <code>```</code> -- three backticks or graves.
 On your keyboard, the backticks can be found on the same key as the tilde (~).
 Graves are not the same as an apostrophe!

-The initial line of a code chunk must appear as:
+A code chunk looks like this:

 <pre><code>
 ```{r chunk-name-with-no-spaces}